 Ye Cracke, 13 Rice Street, L1 9BB

-Preparing their fabulous alfresco space for summer, The Club House will be going all out with plenty of seating available including their cabana huts and benches in both the shade and sun for you and your mates to socialise at.
-Guests can enjoy gorgeous food such as fondue and hanging kebabs alongside cocktails, fizz, or whatever tickles your taste buds, with social distancing in place to keep us COVID-safe throughout the season.
+Preparing their fabulous alfresco space for summer, The Club House will be going all out with plenty of seating available and most likely bringing back their cabana huts and benches in both the shade and sun for you and your mates to socialise at.
+Guests can enjoy gorgeous food such as fondue and hanging kebabs alongside cocktails, fizz, or whatever tickles your taste buds.

 The Club House, Chavasse Park, Liverpool ONE, L2 9SQ

 Possibly one of the prettiest secluded outdoor dining spots in the city, Kazimier Garden is an urban paradise.
 Located in the heart of the city on Seel Street, this green getaway has a magical tropical vibe, especially during the evenings.
-The garden featured cosy pods during the winter time so we’re curious as to whether they’ll be making a return.
-However, one announcement this garden has made recently is that they’ll be serving delicious food made by Queen Avenue wine bar and restaurant, Queens- we can’t wait!
+The garden, which is open from March 24, features cosy huts and a sheltered terrace making it a great escape on a summer evening, cocktail or beer in hand.

 Kazimier Garden, 32 Seel Street, Liverpool L1 4BE

-We’ve all been missing the chance to sample all the street food and much to everyone’s delight Baltic Market is well and truly back and has their own outdoor dining area.
-After months inside, there’s definitely a Biscoff espresso martini by Press Bros with your name on it.
+We all love the chance to sample street food and much to everyone’s delight Baltic Market is well and truly back and has their own outdoor dining area.
+After months inside retreating from the cold, there’s definitely a Biscoff espresso martini by Press Bros with your name on it.
 Plus with the likes of halloumi fries and mouth-watering burgers, we’ll be there in a heartbeat.

 Baltic Market, Cains Brewery, Stanhope Street, L8 5XJ

 Who’d have thought a taxi garage could be transformed into an amazing outdoor dining venue?
 Meraki, which is also an intimate music, arts and wellbeing space, is a little oasis in the centre of Liverpool’s industrial North Docks.
 According to Meraki’s website, “Liverpool has one of the worst reputations for lack of green space in Europe”, so this bar hopes that by planting trees in their garden we might try and reclaim a bit of that lost nature.
-Plus, this spot on Dickinson Street is also a pretty good suntrap.
+Plus, this spot on Dickion Street is also a pretty good suntrap.
+However, this awesome suntrap on Dickson Street is under threat so needs saving, find out more here.

 Meraki, 3 Dickson Street, L3 7EB

-Another outdoor Liverpool dining spot is Birdies and as part of their return the bar and restaurant will be bringing bottomless brunches and live music to the Parliament Street venue.
-Bottomless brunch will be available to enjoy every Friday, Saturday and Sunday, featuring a selection of tacos, bottomless prosecco or a keggie of beer for £35 per person.
-You can also book one of their booths to listen to live music or watch a movie or sports match from.
+Another outdoor Liverpool dining spot is Birdies, with the bar and restaurant bringing bottomless brunches and live music to the Parliament Street venue.
+Open Thursday to Sunday, you can tuck into street food by Locked & Loaded like burgers, loaded fries, chicken wings and more.
+You can also book one of their booths to listen to live music or watch a movie or sports match from or take part in their weekly quiz on Thursday nights.

 Birdies, 29-31 Parliament Street, L8 5RN